 white and brown, you will find over 200 different tone variations.

 Even one grey coloured Karakul features over five natural

-Through a partnership with Kopenhagen Fur and the International
+Through a partnership with Kopenhagen Fur, Namibian sheep

-Namibian government cooperated with the European Union to formulate
+breeders and the Namibian government cooperated with the European

 Swakara is sold exclusively through Kopenhagen Fur.